About the Program

 The Program not only has grown; it has flourished.
+We are actively recruiting minors and majors and the program is growing rapidly.
 Under the aegis of the Program in Jewish Culture and Society, students who demonstrate academic excellence are awarded prizes each semester.
 The Program also sponsors lectures and workshops and extends financial support to faculty and graduate students with scholarly interests in the field.

 The Program in Jewish Culture and Society hosts a variety of academics, politicians, and artists to participate in courses, showcase their work, and talk to students, faculty, and community members.
 Undergraduate students can major or minor in the study of Jewish culture and society; graduate students can plan a concentration in this area for an advanced degree in one of the traditional disciplines.